mubaraqwahab/wasp/README.md

 ## Why Lisp?

 The course used Lisp because it has a very simple syntax, unlike most other languages:
-* Everything in Lisp is either an atom or a list;
+* Everything in Lisp is an expression (i.e. no statements);
-* Also, Lisp uses prefix notation so there's nothing to worry about operator precedence.
+* Lisp uses prefix notation so there's nothing to worry about operator precedence.

 ## Progress